The Books

 Standing before selling.

-The Bridge addresses the gap between advisors and the right clients.
+Build the Bridge addresses the gap between advisors and the right clients.
 Most advisors wait for referrals, chase leads, or rely on personal rapport to generate new business.
-The Bridge is about building something in the market that does the pre-selling for you.
+Build the Bridge is about building something in the market that does the pre-selling for you.

 Your positioning, your clarity, your public presence - these become the bridge that draws the right clients toward you.
 When the bridge is built well, the right prospects arrive already pre-disposed to trust your judgement.